-Subdistrict staff predicted stream depletions caused by Subdistrict ARP Wells utilizing the Response Functions developed for the Conejos Response Area under the RGDSS Groundwater Model Phase 6P98.
+Subdistrict staff predicted stream depletions caused by Subdistrict ARP Wells utilizing the Response Functions developed for the Alamosa La Jara Response Area under the RGDSS Groundwater Model Phase 6P98.

 The Response Function spreadsheet was built to be used for the whole Response Area.
 Two instruction sheets were prepared by DWR for additional inputs to the Response Functions when there is a need to use it for individual or groups of wells.
 The instruction sheet, "How to Use the Application Workbook for a Subset (individual/group) of Wells" (9/23/2015), describes how to adjust the spreadsheet inputs to stream reaches that have been modeled with point source returns to streams.
 The instruction sheet, "How to Adjust the Application Workbook for use with a Subset of Wells" (10/15/2015), describes how to use the "Ratio Method" for Response Areas where it is necessary to apply this method.
-The Subdistrict included these instruction sheets with their ARP.

-The first step in using the current 6P98 Response Function is to input data for the whole Response Area, i.e., historical groundwater withdrawals for sprinkler irrigation, flood irrigation, "other" pumping with corresponding "other" consumptive use ratios for the years 2011 through 2023 and predicted values for 2024.
+The first step in using the current 6P98 Response Function is to input data for the whole Response Area, i.e., historical groundwater withdrawals for sprinkler irrigation, flood irrigation, "Other" pumping with corresponding "Other" consumptive use ratios for the years 2011 through 2023 and predicted values for 2024.

 The Subdistrict has elected to use the Response Function spreadsheet for the subset of wells represented by the Subdistrict ARP Wells.
-The Conejos Response Area requires adjustments for both point source return flows and the stream ratios, as listed below.
+The Alamosa La Jara Response Area requires adjustments for both point source return flows and the stream ratios, as listed below.